 If you start a food truck without setting specific timelines for action and achievements, you will be stuck in park forever.
 Pressuring yourself to perform should not lead to inferior products leaving your truck; it will end up with projects getting finished.
 Urgency is key to getting things done.

 Your vision is not improved by staying in start-up mode.
-It’s time to stomp on the accelerator and become a food truck that is grabbing market share from the other more established players in your area.
+It’s time to let your food truck grow and stomp on the accelerator and become a food truck that is grabbing market share from the other more established players in your area.